Mario Vušković: Hajduk Split

+Hamburger SV

 On 31 August 2021, Vušković signed a two-year loan deal with 2.
 Bundesliga club Hamburger SV, with an option to buy.
 He made his debut on 18 September in a 2–0 victory over Werder Bremen.
 Despite initial struggles, within the first three months he became a nailed-on starter, and his performances led to the club signing him permanently on 15 March 2022.
 On 16 April, Vušković scored his debut goal for Hamburg, a free kick in a 3–0 victory over Karlsruhe.

+On 12 November 2022, Vušković failed a drug test, prompting German Football Association (DFB)'s anti-doping department to launch an investigation.
+On 30 March 2023, Vušković was banned by the DFB Sports Court for two years due to EPO doping.
+The club and the player filed an appeal for the ban due to multiple irregularities during the investigation; however, Nationale Anti Doping Agentur (NADA) did the same seeking a four-year ban.
+The ban is set to run retroactively from 15 November 2022 to 14 November 2024.
+In August 2024, Court of Arbitration for Sport extended the ban until 15 November 2026.

 International career

 Vušković was part of Dario Bašić's 18-man squad for UEFA Under-17 Euro 2017.
 He made one appearance at the tournament, in the 1–1 draw with Spain, as Croatia finished at the bottom of the group.

 He earned his first call-up to Croatia under-21 team in August 2020, ahead of UEFA Under-21 Euro 2021 qualifiers against Greece and the Czech Republic.
 He made his debut on 12 November, in a 2–2 away draw with Scotland.
 On 9 March 2021, Vušković was named in Igor Bišćan's 23-man squad for the group stage of the tournament.
 On 17 May, he was named in Bišćan's 23-man squad for the knockout stage of the tournament.